wtistang/klp-easej-source/README.md

 ## About
 This version of the applicaiton has been migrated from IBM WebSphere Application Server 9.
 It contains all the changes needed for the applicaiton to run on Liberty.
-Additionally, the applicaiton has been upgraded from Java 8 to Java 21.
+Additionally, the application has been upgraded from Java 8 to Java 21.

 ## Building and Running
 Application can be build with standard Maven lifecycle commands: